gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

 	192.168.1.1

-This is a subinterface on the router, we will have to sub-interface it, just like the trunk associates VLANS with different destinations :
+This is a sub-interface on the router, we will have to sub-interface it, just like the trunk associates VLANS with different destinations :

 >encapsulation .1q ?